cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 oriented, and is only slightly larger than lithostatic pressure.
-This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements  near the rupture zone (Figure
-\ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [@heidbach2009], which is the zone of maximum slip in the coseismic slip models.
-It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. *check on this!
+This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements near the rupture zone (Figure \ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [@heidbach2009], which is the zone of maximum slip in the coseismic slip models.
+It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. **check on this!
 At this depth, the results may not be that different!
-Look at magnitudes as well!*
+Look at magnitudes as well!** These results are simmilar to the orientations of total stress obtained by Medina Luna and Hetland [2013], although they were unable to constrain the magnitudes of stresses.

 ![Topographic and tectonic horizontal stresses (taken from the most likely